-Direct and indirect questions - exercise 1
+Direct and indirect questions exercises

-Change direct questions into indirect questions.
+Exercise 1: Change direct questions to indirect questions.

 What did she do? - Can you tell me what she did?